rchopra/rchopra.github.io/lecture02.markdown

 ### Decomposition

-This is kind of complicated with so many coins, but let's break it down.
+This is kind of complicated with so many coins, so let's break it down.
 What if we only had two coins to start with?
 Then things get a lot simpler.
 We just weigh each one and whichever is heavier.
 So the full problem can be broken down into doing four 1-to-1 weighings.